 Day 1 – 2

-Upon arrival at Bangkok Suvarnabhumi International Airport, this is a guide how to take the hotel shuttle transfer: on the arrival level (level 2) walk to gate No. 4 where you will find the Novotel counter, exit the terminal here and find the shuttle van stopping at the curbside to welcome you.
+Christchurch is one of the world’s most unique destinations, combine Upon arrival at Bangkok Suvarnabhumi International Airport, this is a guide how to take the hotel shuttle transfer: on the arrival level (level 2) walk to gate No. 4 where you will find the Novotel counter, exit the terminal here and find the shuttle van stopping at the curbside to welcome you.
 Driving time is less than 5 minutes, the hotel being located just opposite the terminal.
 Novotel’s shuttle van operates round the clock (24 hours) every 10 minutes.

 Day 2 – 4